 Online Childcare Training - Best Care Connected

-Best Care Connected is an online professional development course that provides five hours of verified training through Traveling Arkansas' Professional Pathways (TAPP) Registry.
+Best Care Connected is an online professional development course that provides five hours of verified training through the Professional Development Registry (PDR).

 The areas of emphasis include child development, health, nutrition, and resource management.

 To access the course, go to the courses.uaex.edu website.